My Tokyo Guide

 From Tokyo Station: 23 minutes on the JR Yamanote Line to Shibuya Station.

 To match its cutting-edge fashion, Shibuya is also home to a deep and creative art scene.
-Small movie theaters such as Cinemavera, Uplink, and Eurospace showcase lesser-known Japanese and international films and often host one-off events and movie festivals.
+Small movie theaters showcase lesser-known Japanese and international films and often host one-off events and movie festivals.
 The funky areas of Udagawacho and Maruyamacho are your place for record shopping, live music venues and clubbing.
-The quieter corner of the city Oku-Shibuya, is where you'll find hip bars, restaurants, and booksellers such as Shibuya Publishing & Booksellers, stocking a super selection of tastefully chosen books.
+The quieter corner of the city is Oku-Shibuya, where you'll find hip bars, restaurants, and booksellers stocking a super selection of tastefully chosen books.

 Based on Shibuya’s reputation as a popular area for young people and aim to become more of an international city, the Tokyo Anime Center in DNP PLAZA SHIBUYA opened in April 2021, as a new center for anime culture.
 Shibuya is the setting for a number of popular anime and manga, such as “Idolmaster Cinderella Girls” and “Jujutsu Kaisen” with its Shibuya Incident arc.
 There are also anime and game floors on the 6th floor of Parco.